 Islam, Muslims and Islamic civilization are under siege in America.
 Subsequent to the tragic incidents of September 11 and Iraq and Afghanistan wars, Islam both as religion and community has witnessed some of the worst attacks upon its heritage and legacy unprecedented in the previous history.
 Islam and Muslim bashing has been turned into a profitable business and a profession.
 The Islamophobs portray Islam as a violently barbaric faith that breeds nothing but violence, ignorance and superstitions.
 It is a set of irrational dogmas which promote theodicy, theocracy, barbarism and terrorism.
 Islamic civilization is depicted as an alien culture with no or minimal contributions to human civilization, progress and development especially in the America context.
 The Islamophobs and neo-cons forget that Islam was a dominant world power and at the pinnacle of human civilization from 634 to 1924 AD having its own system of government, socio economic institutions, sciences and culture.
-Islamic theology, political thought and scientific discoveries served as a catalyst to European Reformation, Renaissance and Enlightenment which heralded the American Enlightenment and Revolution.
+Islamic theology, philosophy, ethico-political thought and scientific discoveries served as a catalyst to European Renaissance, Reformation and Enlightenment which heralded the American Enlightenment and Revolution.

 There is crystal clear historical evidence that many of the Founding Fathers of America were directly influenced by the English thinkers such as John Lock and Isaac Newton who were thoroughly influenced by Islamic sciences, theology, political thinking and morality.
 Thomas Jefferson, one of the most important Founding Fathers, the principal author of the United States Declaration of Independence (1776) and the third President of the United States (1801–1809) identified Francis Bacon, John Locke, and Isaac Newton as "the three greatest men that have ever lived, without any exception," in his 1789 letter ordering portraits of them from the American painter, John Trumbull.
 Jefferson also declared Locke as the most important thinker on liberty.
 Jefferson and his Declaration of Independence were heavily influenced by John Locke.
 One can see in the text of the document, and even in the list of reasons given to separate from Great Britain, Locke's words, ideas, and theories coming into play.
 One of the most noticeable instances of direct influence is in the preamble, where the Declaration of Independence proclaims the right of every man to "life, liberty, and the pursuit of happiness".
 These terms were borrowed from Locke's Second Treatise, as will be seen below.
 John Adams thought the DOI was copied from Locke, and James Madison apologized for its plagiarism by saying that "The object was to assert, not to discover truths."
 These and other Lockean ideas were eventually incorporated into the American Constitution and became intrinsic part of the American dream.